This article is about 7 things I didn’t realize I’d lose when I quit my job of 7 years for entrepreneurship.

 There was a Christmas party every year.
 It was huge and held at the convention center downtown.

-RELATED POST: How to Make An Extra $30/Day Everyday
+RELATED POST: How to Make Money with Pinterest Ads

 It was a big deal with paid photographers, a step and repeat (where you pose on the red carpet), paid entertainment, food, etc. They had Earth, Wind, and Fire perform one year.